Seth Rollins: Professional wrestling style and persona

-Lopez's WWE ring name is a tribute to punk rock musician Henry Rollins.
-During his time in FCW, Rollins used a superkick to a kneeling opponent called Avada Kedavra as a finisher.
-For most of his WWE career, Rollins has used the Curb Stomp as a finishing move, often simply referred to as the Stomp.
-However, the move would be banned by WWE in March 2015, as chairman Vince McMahon thought the Curb Stomp was too "cruel".
-Rollins resumed use of the move in January 2018.
-Rollins has also used the Pedigree and a jumping knee strike called the Ripcord Knee as finishing moves.
+Lopez's WWE ring surname is a tribute to singer Henry Rollins.
+His finisher during his time in FCW was a superkick to a kneeling opponent's head called Avada Kedavra, named after a magic spell that kills people in Harry Potter.
+For most of his WWE career, he has used the Curb Stomp as a finishing move; he also used it during his pre-WWE days as Tyler Black, where it was called the Blackout.
+The move was banned by WWE from March 2015 to January 2018, as then-chairman Vince McMahon thought it looked "too cruel".
+During this time, Rollins used the Pedigree and a jumping knee strike called the Ripcord Knee (and briefly King's Landing) as finishing moves.
+The move has been simply referred to as the Stomp since its return, partially to avoid an association with the real-life attack.

-Throughout his time as a member of The Shield, before the team initially split, his character was that of an "out-spoken hot-head who will do crazy things" to help The Shield.
-After turning into a villain and aligning himself with AOP in late-2019, Rollins began to dub himself "Monday Night Messiah" and allude himself to Jesus while debuting a new entrance theme to go along with the new character.
-He also began recruiting new "disciples" into his group such as Murphy and Austin Theory proclaiming himself to be their leader and savior.
-In 2021, Rollins adopted his "Visionary" persona, which was a boastful, delusional character that had a reputation for eccentricity and wore flamboyant suits.
+Rollins' character throughout his time as a member of The Shield was that of an "out-spoken hot-head who will do crazy things" to help the team, though his methodical approach to their matches earned him the nickname of "The Architect".
+Following his turn into a villainous character and the team's initial split, he began claiming that he played the single most important role in forming The Shield, referring to himself as the group's creator and emphasizing his "Architect" nickname.
+In late 2019, after turning into a different kind of villainous character and aligning himself with the AOP, he began to dub himself the "Monday Night Messiah" and compare himself to Jesus while debuting a new entrance song.
+He also began recruiting new "disciples" into his group, such as Murphy and Austin Theory, while proclaiming himself to be their leader and savior.
+From 2022 to 2025, he added "Freakin" to his ring name as a way of emphasizing his importance and adopted a persona nicknamed "The Visionary", a boastful and delusional egomaniac with an eccentric personality and outlandish fashion sense.

-Other media

-Rollins is regularly featured on Xavier Woods' YouTube channel UpUpDownDown, where he goes by the nickname "Texas Steve".
-In August 2019, he won a #1 contender's tournament to challenge Samoa Joe for the UpUpDownDown Championship.
-He defeated Joe in a game of Track & Field II to win the championship.
-In October, in his first and only defense, he lost the championship to his now-wife Becky Lynch in Marvel vs. Capcom Infinite.
-In July 2022, he defeated Riddle in the finals of a WWE 2K22 tournament to win the vacant UpUpDownDown Championship, becoming the first person to hold the championship twice.